frobertpixto/hand-drawn-shapes-dataset/README.md

 | :---------------:|---------------:|---------------:|---------------:|---------------: |
 | **27292** images  |  7287  | 6454 |  6956  | 6595 |

+The shapes have been size-normalized and centered in a fixed-size image.
 ## Processing
 ### Classification
 Hand Drawn Images of shapes are classified to determine the type of each shape.